 Almost everyone wants to be loving, kind, considerate, and supportive.
 The trouble comes when the stress of daily living becomes too great, and then tempers flare, anxiety surfaces, and you find yourself saying or doing something you later regret.

 To prevent this type of relationship meltdown, plan your day to prevent stress from building up.
 The Ayurvedic routine aligns your daily rhythms to be in tune with Nature.
 Exercising every day, for instance, is extremely helpful in keeping the emotions balanced.
 Breathing deeply and inhaling fresh oxygen while outdoors is especially helpful in banishing fatigue, depression, and anxiety.

 Getting enough sleep is another key to preventing relationship meltdown.
 Lack of sleep can cause anxiety, anger, and depression and certainly doesn't help relationships.

-Research shows that most adults need 8 to 8½ hours a night, and children need up to 12 hours.
+Research shows that most adults need eight and eight and a half hours a night, and children need up to 12 hours.

 It's important to forgive unconditionally.
 Saying you forgive a person if she changes her behavior is conditional forgiveness.
 This creates a hidden, slow poison that later manifests in the relationship as a dangerous, deadly sickness.